sedostheatre/sedos.co.uk/input/events/sedance-on-zoom.md

   - time: 2022-04-20 19:30
   - time: 2022-04-27 19:30
 image: /assets/48781085673_2a459c1bb7_c.jpg
+imageAlt: Rehearsal image from Dangerous Liaisons, which featured many Sedance members
 venue: Central School of Ballet
 recurrence: Wednesdays 7.30-9pm
 ticket-prices: From £7 per class for Sedos members and £8 per class for non-members
+metaTitle: Sedance is a weekly dance class run by theatre company Sedos
+metaDescription: Find out about Sedance, a dance class at the Central School of Ballet.
+Classes are open to all
 ---
 **Sedance is Sedos’ weekly dance class, running every Wednesday night, 7.30-9pm.**